rfwlab/rfw/docs/articles/api/index.md

 [hostclient](hostclient.md) packages integrate the runtime with external systems, and [plugins](plugins.md) lets developers extend the framework with custom features.
 The [docs plugin](docs-plugin.md) powers this site by loading markdown files and emitting events for navigation.
+The [bundler plugin](bundler-plugin.md) bundles and minifies JavaScript and CSS assets in the `static/` directory and inline snippets in RTML templates during builds.

 More specialised modules cover advanced scenarios.
 Packages like [animation](animation.md), [cinema](cinema.md) and